hyperledger/besu-docs/docs/HowTo/Monitor/Elastic-Stack.md

 using Elastic Stack for log management.

 The [Filebeat configuration](https://github.com/PegaSysEng/besu-quickstart/blob/master/filebeat/filebeat.yml)
 ingests the logs and outputs them to Redis for storage.
-Using Redis enables logs to be stored and pulled by Logstash as needed.
-Using Redis provides a highly available log management configuration.
+Redis provides a highly available mechanism that enables logs to be stored by any of the Elastic Beats and pulled by Logstash as required.

 The [pipeline configuration](https://github.com/PegaSysEng/besu-quickstart/blob/master/logstash/pipeline/20_besu.conf)
 defines the json format used for Besu logs and automatically picks up any new log fields.